antvis/G6/docs/manual/getting-started.en.md

 ```

 ## Using G6 with React
-We provide a demo about using G6 with React: [Demo](https://github.com/baizn/g6-in-react).
+We provide a demo about using G6 with React: <a href='https://github.com/baizn/g6-in-react' target='_blank'>Demo</a>.

-For more information about it, please refer to [Using G6 with React](/zh/docs/manual/middle/g6InReact).
-Welcome the [Issues](https://github.com/antvis/g6/issues)。
+For more information about it, please refer to [Using G6 with React](/en/docs/manual/middle/g6InReact).
+Welcome the <a href='https://github.com/antvis/g6/issues' target='_blank'>Issues</a>.

 ## More